wri/cities-thermal-comfort-modeling/README.md

         1. The viewer only supports results for up to two meteorological files in the tcm_tmrt and tcm_shadow groups.
         2. Each meteorological group only supports up to five hourly layers

+### Sharing the City Folder
+   1. Zip the city folder using the 7-Zip compression tool.
+(Other compression tools may not preserver all folders and files.)
+   2. Copy the zipped file to S3 or other locations.
+   3. Note: Do not uncompress the city folder into a directory that is deeply nested in the directory tree, since the VRT files may not properly function.

 ## Installation Instructions

 ### Setup
+1. Install the 7-ZIP compression tool
-1. Create environment variable named PYTHONPATH and set to the location of the source code.
+2. Create environment variable named PYTHONPATH and set to the location of the source code.
-2. Download and install Miniconda3 for all users
+3. Download and install Miniconda3 for all users
-3. Add install location to system path under environment variables, such as "C:\ProgramData\miniconda3\Scripts"
+4. Add install location to system path under environment variables, such as "C:\ProgramData\miniconda3\Scripts"
-3. Install QGIS (v3.34.11) standalone app and add "UMEP for Processing" plugin.
+5. Install QGIS (v3.34.11) standalone app and add "UMEP for Processing" plugin.
    * **Note**: The plugin is periodically updated and it's a good idea to stay current with the latest, so periodically check in QGIS plugins for updates.
-4. Install PyCharm and create batch script with name "pycharm" pointing to PyCharm.bat such as "C:\Program Files\JetBrains\PyCharm Community Edition 2024.2.1\bin\pycharm.bat"
+6. Install PyCharm and create batch script with name "pycharm" pointing to PyCharm.bat such as "C:\Program Files\JetBrains\PyCharm Community Edition 2024.2.1\bin\pycharm.bat"
-5. Determine paths to both QGIS and QGIS plugins and modify existing config.ini file as follows:
+7. Determine paths to both QGIS and QGIS plugins and modify existing config.ini file as follows:
    * Open QGIS app, enter the following in the python console:
  ~~~
 import sys
 print(sys.path)
  ~~~
    * Parse through the results and determine paths to both QGIS app and QGIS plugins:
-6. Copy the .config_sample.ini file and rename as .config.ini
+8. Copy the .config_sample.ini file and rename as .config.ini
    * Using the paths determined from QGIS python console above, populated the paths in the .config.ini file for qgis_home_path and qgis_plugin_path
-7. Copy the environment_post_processing_sample.bat file and rename as environment_post_processing_local.bat
+9. Copy the environment_post_processing_sample.bat file and rename as environment_post_processing_local.bat
    * Substitute <qgis_plugin_path> with the path determined above.
-8. Use Conda with the environment.yml file to configure the Conda environment.
+10. Use Conda with the environment.yml file to configure the Conda environment.
 ~~~
 'conda env create -f environment.yml`
 ~~~
    * Activate the cities-thermal conda environment
    * Execute the environment_post_processing.bat file
    * For later runs, you can simply execute the setup_conda.bat file
-9. Add credentials for Google Earth Engine and ERA5
+11. Add credentials for Google Earth Engine and ERA5
    * Install <https://cloud.google.com/sdk/docs/install>
    * If you want to use the ERA5 layer, you need to install the  [Climate Data Store (CDS) Application Program Interface (API)](https://cds.climate.copernicus.eu/how-to-api)
-10. Create the C:\CTCM_data_setup folder
+12. Create the C:\CTCM_data_setup folder
    * Copy the ZAF_Capetown_small_tile and ZZZ_template_city folders from the codebase into C:\CTCM_data_setup folder.
    * In these folders, modify the two "._run_CTCM_.." batch files to include the path to the main.py module if it does not already point to the correct local repository on the machine.
-11. Create a batch file for navigating to the C:\CTCM_data_setup folder and starting the conda environment.
+13. Create a batch file for navigating to the C:\CTCM_data_setup folder and starting the conda environment.
    * Create the "gotcm.bat" file in some directory such as C:\Users\Administrator\Documents\Batches with following content:
      ~~~
      cd C:\CTCM_data_setup
      conda activate cities-thermal
      ~~~
    * Add location of the batch file to the system path
-12. Confirm processing by running the test_processing_runs.py tests in the local repository code
+14. Confirm processing by running the test_processing_runs.py tests in the local repository code
     * **Note**: tests may show exceptions even though the tests pass
-13. Confirm processing using the C:\CTCM_data_setup folder
+15. Confirm processing using the C:\CTCM_data_setup folder
    * in windows command prompt, execute "gotcm" to go to the processing folder and start the conda environment.
    * Execute the _sample_run_CTM_processing_pre_check.bat batch script and ensure that no errors are report.
    * Execute the _sample_run_CTM_processing and then confirm: